openplans/hatch/README.md

 Schedule it to run with a frequency of every 10 minutes.

+#### Scale your app

+On your Heroku dashboard, go to the Resources section.

+* Scale the worker process to 1 dyno.
+This is what monitors Twitter for new activity.
+* Optionally, scale your web process to 2 dynos.
+This will keep the app from going to sleep.

 #### Hatch a conversation

 Congratulations!
 You should now be up and running.